solidi/learning-notes/hobbies/plastic-modeling.md

 ## Rituals

 1. Clean top of jar of paint before closing the lid.
 1. Clean airbrush needle and pot well with q-tip after every use.
+1. Build up a clear coat by a barrier coat first, then wet coats.
+1. Use a bright light and an angle to see how the clear coat is being applied.

 ### Body Prep